 Children with behavioural problems “tune-out” to deal with this overload and makeup by “stirring things up” with body movements.

-They are unable to focus, analyze, or direct their listening, and when they are faced with a variety of sounds, will take them all in.
+They are unable to focus, analyse, or direct their listening skills and attention span, and when they are faced with a variety of sounds, they are not able to process them.

 Thus, they listen with distortion and work much harder to comprehend.
 They are unable to sort out, organize, and prioritize information.
 Eventually, they will lose their motivation since they cannot understand and become more and more discouraged.

-The Tomatis® Method helps the brain to develop automatic detection mechanisms once it receives the random changes from the filtered sound vibrations.
+The Tomatis® neurosensory program helps the brain to develop automatic detection mechanisms once it receives the random changes from the filtered sound vibrations.
 The Tomatis® Method educates the ear to focus properly on specific sounds and to push into the background other extraneous sounds.

 Early diagnosis is key for us.
 Being able to provide interventions to address behavioural issues during the early childhood years is critical.
 This is because these are the years where the brain is significantly growing and comprehensively developing.
 In this way, we will be able to make huge impacts for the benefit of your child’s future at a critical stage of their lives.